-On November 1, 2020, the District entered into a 2020 Improvement Acquisition and Reimbursement Agreement with Centerra Commercial LLC to provide for the acquisition and payment by the District of public improvements constructed by Centerra Commercial LLC and the reimbursement of costs to Centerra Commercial for public improvements constructed by Centerra Commercial and dedicated to other governmental entities.
-If the District lacks sufficient funds to pay for the public improvements constructed by Centerra Commercial or costs associated with public improvements constructed by Centerra Commercial and dedicated to other governments acquired by Centerra Commercial and dedicated to other governmental entities, the District will issue a subordinate note to Centerra Commercial to evidence the District's reimbursement obligation.
-As of December 31, 2020, no public improvements had been acquired by the District from Centerra Commercial and no costs approved by the District for public improvements dedicated to other governmental entities, and no subordinate promissory note has been issued.
+On November 1, 2022, the District entered into a 2022 Improvement Acquisition and Reimbursement Agreement with Centerra Commercial LLC to provide for the acquisition and payment by the District of public improvements constructed by Centerra Commercial LLC and the reimbursement of costs to Centerra Commercial for public improvements constructed by Centerra Commercial and dedicated to other governmental entities.
+If the District lacks sufficient funds to pay for the public improvements acquired by Centerra Commercial or costs associated with public improvements constructed by Centerra Commercial and dedicated to other governmental entities, the District will issue a subordinate note to Centerra Commercial to evidence the District's reimbursement obligation.
+As of December 31, 2022, no public improvements had been acquired by the District from Centerra Commercial and no costs approved by the District for public improvements dedicated to other governmental entities, and no subordinate promissory note has been issued.